Air Bud: World Pup: Plot

-One day, the soccer committee decides, based on Jack Stearns, the chairman's recommendation, to ban the Timberwolves from the soccer league because they have Buddy on their team.
+One day, the soccer committee decides, based on Jack Stearns, the chair’s recommendation, to ban the Timberwolves from the soccer league because they have Buddy on their team.
 The Timberwolves are given two options: remove Buddy from their team or their team from the league.
-A few days later, Molly gives birth to six puppies with Buddy, making Buddy a 'father'.
-Knowing Buddy was the star player, they naturally quit the league.
-When Jack's son, Spartans all-star captain Steve Stearns, learns that the Timberwolves have been banned from the league, he is outraged.
-He confronts his father, leading to Jack calling the Timberwolves coach Montoya and informing him that, after careful consideration, the committee had a change of heart.
-The Timberwolves were allowed back in the league.
+A few days later, Molly gives birth to six puppies, making Buddy a 'father'.
+Knowing Buddy is the star player, they quit the league.
+When Jack's son, Spartans all-star captain Steve Stearns, learns that the Timberwolves have been banned, he confronts his father, leading to Jack calling the Timberwolves coach Montoya and informing him that the committee had a change of heart.
+The Timberwolves are allowed back in the league.
 Buddy has a uniform and is officially on the team, leading Josh and Emma's soccer team to the state championship against the Spartans.

 Still, trouble ensues when Buddy and Molly's puppies are kidnapped by Snerbert, who wants to sell them.
-Once they are caught by Josh, Andrea, Emma, and Snerbert's sidekick, Webster, the butler Emma's father, Geoffrey Putter, hired to help care for Molly during her pregnancy, threw Snerbert under the bus by revealing the motive for the kidnapping: Snerbert wanted to get rich, while Webster just wanted a puppy, something he always wanted since his childhood.
-Webster has a change of heart and joins them by helping drive Andrea, Josh, Emma, Buddy, Molly, and the puppies to the stadium for the game, which the Timberwolves were losing because Emma, Josh, and Buddy didn't show up for the first half of the game.
-The army of dogs stayed behind to ensure Snerbert didn't try to go anywhere.
-The Timberwolves subsequently win the championship thanks to Buddy's game-winning goal.
+Once they are caught by Josh, Andrea, Emma, and Snerbert's sidekick, Webster, the butler whom Emma's father, Geoffrey Putter, hired to help care for Molly during her pregnancy throws Snerbert under the bus by revealing the motive for the kidnapping: Snerbert wanted to get rich, while Webster just wanted a puppy.
+Webster has a change of heart and joins them by helping drive Andrea, Josh, Emma, Buddy, Molly, and the puppies to the stadium for the game, which the Timberwolves are losing because Emma, Josh, and Buddy didn't show up for the first half.
+The Timberwolves win the championship thanks to Buddy's game-winning goal.